nicasalazar/4640-trfrm/README.md

 ### Create a API Key in Digital Ocean
 1. Create a digitocean account
-2. Create a new API key and copy the key
+2. Generate a new API key and copy the key
 3. Remote into you Ubuntu host machine and create a .env file
 4. Add the following to your .env file